OpenNebula/docs/source/operation/users_groups_management/manage_groups.rst

 Upon group creation, a special admin user account can be defined.
 This admin user will have administrative privileges only for the new group, not for all the resources in the OpenNebula cloud as the 'oneadmin' group users have.

-Another aspect that can be controlled on creation time is the type of resources that group users will be alowed to create.
+Another aspect that can be controlled on creation time is the type of resources that group users will be allowed to create.

 This can be managed visually in Sunstone, and can also be managed through the CLI.
 In the latter, details of the group are passed to the ``onegroup create`` command as arguments.
 This table lists the description of said arguments.